dhanendraverma/Daily-Coding-Problem/README.md

 - - - -

 ### Problem 277
 This problem was asked by Google.

-UTF-8 is a character encoding that maps each symbol to one, two, three, or four bytes.
+<br>UTF-8 is a character encoding that maps each symbol to one, two, three, or four bytes.

-For example, the Euro sign, `€`, corresponds to the three bytes `11100010 10000010 10101100`.
+<br>For example, the Euro sign, `€`, corresponds to the three bytes `11100010 10000010 10101100`.
 The rules for mapping characters are as follows:
 * For a single-byte character, the first bit must be zero.
 * For an `n`-byte character, the first byte starts with `n` ones and a zero.
 The other `n - 1` bytes all start with `10`.
 Visually, this can be represented as follows.